Kashif-Saleem-Ghuman/JavaScript-Capstone-Project/README.md

 - Make sure to intall linters using this link: https://github.com/microverseinc/linters-config.

--Make sure to add project dependancies ( webpack)
+- Make sure to add project dependancies ( webpack)

--Run 'npm install' to add all dependencies
+- Run 'npm install' to add all dependencies

 <p align="right">(<a href="#readme-top">back to top</a>)</p>